Out of Africa (film): Historical differences

 Although bearing the name of Dinesen's book, the picture was actually taken from two other books (not written by her) as well.
-It quotes the start of the Dinesen's book, "I had a farm in Africa, at the foot of the Ngong Hills" [p.
-3], and Karen recites, "He prayeth well that loveth well both man and bird and beast" from The Rime of the Ancient Mariner, which becomes the epitaph inscribed on Finch Hatton's grave marker [p.
-370].
+It quotes the start of the Dinesen's book, "I had a farm in Africa, at the foot of the Ngong Hills", and Karen recites, "He prayeth well, who loveth well both man and bird and beast" from The Rime of the Ancient Mariner, which becomes the epitaph inscribed on Finch Hatton's grave marker.

 The film omits much of Dinesen's book, such as a devastating locust swarm, some local shootings, and her writings about the German army.
 The production also plays down the size of her 4,000 acre farm, which had 800 Kikuyu workers and an 18-oxen wagon.
 Scenes show Karen as owning only one dog, but actually, she had two similar dogs named Dawn and Dusk.

 The movie also takes liberties with Denys and Karen's romance.
 They met at a hunting club, not in the plains.
 Denys was away from Kenya for two years on military assignment in Egypt, which is not mentioned.
 Denys took up flying and began to lead safaris after he moved in with Karen.
 The film also ignores that Karen was pregnant at least once with Finch Hatton's child but suffered from miscarriages.
-Furthermore, Denys was an English aristocrat, but this fact was minimized by the hiring of the actor Robert Redford, an inarguably all-American actor who had previously worked with Pollack.
+Furthermore, Denys was an English aristocrat and son of 13th Earl of Winchilsea, but this fact was minimized by the hiring of the actor Robert Redford, an inarguably all-American actor who had previously worked with Pollack.
 When Redford accepted the contract to play, he did so fully intending to play him as an Englishman.
 Pollack, however, felt an English accent would be distracting for the audience, and told Redford to use his real accent.
 In fact, Redford reportedly had to re-record some of his lines from early takes in the filming, in which he still spoke with a trace of English accent.

 The title scenes of the film show the main railway, from Mombasa to Nairobi, as traveling through the Kenyan Rift Valley, on the steep back side of the actual Ngong Hills.
 However, the real railway track is located on the higher, opposite side of the Ngong Hills.
-The passenger car was actually a small combination office/sleeper that was originally used by supervisors during the building of the Uganda Railway and was the actual car from which a man was taken and killed by a marauding lioness.
+The passenger car was actually a small combination office/sleeper that was originally used by supervisors during the building of the Uganda Railway and was the actual car from which a man was taken and killed by a marauding lioness (see The Man-eaters of Tsavo).